 You've got questions...
 I've got answers!
 If you have a question about this recipe that isn't answered below, feel free to leave it in the comments, and I'll jump in there to help you out.

-About an hour!
-I recommend letting your treats cool in the pan for at least an hour before cutting them into squares.
+I recommend letting rice krispie treats cool in the pan for at least an hour before cutting them into squares.